-The buildings where these men and women were held remained almost unchanged for a century until they were demolished in the 1960s.
-The Warden's House was preserved.
+The buildings where these men and women were held remained almost unchanged for a century until they were transformed in the 1960s.
+The Warden's House is one of the only jail buildings that has been preserved.
 The gateway had long since been converted into the warden's living room.
 In 1974, converted into offices while keeping the building's distinctive interior intact.

 At present, change is coming to the Baltimore Jail once again; threatening the Warden's House and the nearby 1898 Maryland Penitentiary with demolition.
 In July 2015, Governor Larry Hogan announced the immediate closure Baltimore jail following years of concerns and controversy over conditions for inmates and corrections officers.
 In the spring of 2016, the Maryland Division of Corrections (MDC) released their preliminary plan for the demolition of the Baltimore City Detention Center including this local landmark.
 Planning is now underway but preservationists are still working to keep this unique reminder of Baltimore's history from disappearing forever.